ryancdickson/crp-staging/content/index.md

 If you're a website operator, you can learn more about [why HTTPS matters](https://web.dev/why-https-matters/) and how to [secure your site with HTTPS](https://support.google.com/webmasters/answer/6073543).
 If you've got a question about a certificate you've been issued, please contact the CA that issued it.

 If you're responsible for a CA that only issues certificates to your enterprise organization, sometimes called a "enterprise", "private" or "locally trusted" CA, the Chrome Root Program Policy does not apply to or impact your organization's PKI use cases.
-Enterprise CAs are used for issuing certificates to internal resources like Intranet sites or applications that do not directly interact with external users of the public Internet (e.g., a TLS server authentication certificate issued to a corporate Intranet site).
+Enterprise CAs are used for issuing certificates to internal resources like intranet sites or applications that do not directly interact with external users of the public Internet (e.g., a TLS server authentication certificate issued to a corporate intranet site).

 Though uncommon, websites can also use certificates to identify clients (e.g., users) connecting to them.
 Besides ensuring it is well-formed, Chrome passes this type of certificate to the server, which then evaluates and enforces its chosen policy.
 The policies on this page do not apply to client authentication certificates.